SigmaTokens/Sigma-Manager/README.md

 ### Windows: "running scripts is disabled on this system"

 Please run the following command in powershell: `Set-ExecutionPolicy -Scope CurrentUser RemoteSigned`

+### Updated database tables ?

+Please delete the file `database.sqlite` so the tables will recreate themself